cedardb/docs/content/getting_started/quickstart.md

 ## What's next?

-* If you want to learn how to run CedarDB as standalone server and integrate it into your software stack, take a look at [CedarDB as Server](../clientserver).
 * Ready to move beyond simplistic examples?
 Navigate to the recipes in the [Data Cookbook](../../cookbook) to import your own substantial datasets.
 * Seeking further inspiration or aiming to benchmark CedarDB in complex scenarios?
 Delve into our curated [sample datasets](../../guides/exampledatasets).
 * For an in-depth understanding of CedarDB's features and utilization guidelines, refer to the detailed explanations in the [guide](../../guides) section.